MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 6: Add the content script message listener

 To continue manually building-up the Part 2 demo, you would need to create this file.
-This step has already been done in the Part 2 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.
+This step has already been done in [content.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/content-scripts/content.js) in the samples repo.

 Here's the `content-scripts\content.js` file that gets injected into every browser tab page based on the `content-scripts` section in `manifest.json`: